Reiikz/lbbapi/docs/README.md

 > **Note:** The record name cannot be updated!
 To update the record name delete it and create a new one with a different name.

 **Also note that capitalization is important!**

+## Token Management

+> IMPORTANT: deleted users retain their tokens, if you need to remove a user and its tokens you may its tokens manually.

 # Upgrading LBBAPI